 The "Select All That Apply" Zero-Credit Trap

-This question format — new on recent exam forms — is unforgiving.
+This question format is unforgiving.
 You must select every correct answer and zero incorrect answers to earn the point.
 Partial credit does not exist.
 If you are uncertain about even one of the options, your entire score for that item is at risk.
 The strategic calculus changes significantly: where a standard MCQ gives you a 25% floor for guessing, a four-option "select all that apply" question with one uncertain choice can cost you the full point.

 Four Principles for Exam-Day Decisions